CodeAdminDe/parsedmarc-dockerized/README.md

-# parsedmarc-dockerized for IT-Habich
+# parsedmarc-dockerized for CodeAdminDe

-This is a fork of a fork for _our internal purposes only_.
+This is a fork of a fork for _my private purposes only_.

 The code is __not__ actively maintained by IT-Habich for further (re-) use.